|Name Meaning||Meat-eating Bull||Height||3-3.6 meters (10-12 feet)|

 Although its exact size is debated, experts estimate the Carnotaurus’ weight to be between 3,300 and over 4,000 pounds and put its height at around 10 feet.

 One of the most striking features of the Carnotaurus was its tiny arms.
-They were only about a third of the size of its hind legs.
+They were only about a third of the size of their hind legs.

 The arms had three-fingered hands with sharp claws that were probably used for grasping and holding prey.